Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 In fact, the beach has been named after a group of Vietnamese pigs that have been rescued and are now living on the beach enclosed in a small fenced area.

 Local authorities are taking care of them and making sure they are well fed and looked after.
-They are adorable and the beach has been called after them.
+They are adorable, and the beach has been named after them.

 Progreso beach

-I have to admit that coming back to Progreso after a few years I could appreciate quite a good both in the infrastructures, and the atmosphere overall.
+I have to admit that coming back to Progreso after a few years, I could appreciate quite a good deal in both the infrastructure and the atmosphere overall.

-They have extended the Malecon (beach promenade) which is really an amazing place to stroll, especially at sunset.
-Locals also go to exercise and take a walk, especially on Sundays.
+They have extended the Malecon (beach promenade), which is really an amazing place to stroll, especially at sunset.
+Locals also go for a walk and exercise, especially on Sundays.

 There is quite a variety of beach clubs offering sunbeds and sun umbrellas.